 If you’re thinking about investing in precious metals, or have already started building your portfolio, you should be keeping a close eye on the spot price and other market factors.
 We have the live spot prices available on our website for you to view.
-This allows you to see what is happening with the prices of precious metals and whether there is an upward trend of gold or a decrease in value.
+This allows you to see what is happening with the prices of precious metals and whether there is an upward trend for gold prices or a decrease in value.
 It is also worth following the financial markets, as this will often influence the live prices.
 You can find out the current gold price and silver price by following the links to our live price pages.
-You can see the gold price from the 18th century, view gold price through a recession such as the 2008 crisis and all the way up to current day rates.
+You can see gold prices from the 18th century, view gold prices through a recession such as the 2008 crisis and all the way up to current day rates.

 Gold / Silver Ratio

 The gold silver ratio is obtained simply by dividing the current gold price by the current silver price.
 What currency you price them in does not matter, as long as you use the same currency for each, and obviously for the same weight.
 So, US dollars per troy ounce will work just as well as Euros per kilogram, or British pounds per ounce.
 When the gold to silver ratio is high it means that gold is expensive compared with silver, or the converse, that silver is cheap relative to gold.

 History of Gold:Silver Ratio

 When the first coins were invented over 2,600 years ago in ancient Greece, the ratio of gold to silver was generally between 10:1 and 13.5:1, depending on the relative proximity of gold or silver mines.
 In the 1930's and 1940's the ratio reached 90:1 or higher, and in 1991 it peaked at about 98:1 (although, we have seen one source which claims over 100:1 peak).
 Other sources state that the gold silver ratio is no longer relevant in today's markets.
 We believe it is a worthwhile measure but would stress that it is difficult if not impossible to state what the ratio "should" be.